Reduction of Class Activation Uncertainty with Background Information: Background

 \subsection{Multitask learning}

 Multitask learning can potentially improve generalization and bring superior performance when tasks are related.
 Several researchers have provided theories indicating improved generation in multitask learning.
-According to Ghifary et al., \cite{ghifary2015domain} multitask learning autoencoder training tries to minimize both share weights ($|w|$) and individual task-specific weights ($|v^t|$), where $t$ is the task number ($t=1,2,3...
+According to Ghifary et al., \cite{ghifary2015domain} multitask learning autoencoder training tries to minimize both shared weights ($|w|$) and individual task-specific weights ($|v^t|$), where $t$ is the task number ($t=1,2,3...
 N_T$).
-As they regularized $|w|$ for all tasks in a loop, the model becomes more generalized.
+As they regularized $|w|$ for all tasks in a loop, the trained model becomes more generalized.

-Multitask learning can potentially keep good activation values over a larger space (x,y) in the final convolutional layer \cite{kapidis2019multitask}.
-Therefore, DNNs are often recognizing the class by seeing a larger portion of the image.
+Multitask learning can statistically keep good activation values over a larger space (x,y) in the final convolutional layer \cite{kapidis2019multitask}.
+Such DNNs often recognize the class by seeing a larger portion of the image.
 When a model recognizes a bird by seeing only legs, the model may misclassify an image where a bird is sitting.
-Moreover, some branches in trees often have patterns that are quite similar to birds' legs.
-Therefore, prediction by seeing a larger portion of the bird is more robust compared to the prediction by seeing only the leg.
+Moreover, some tree branches may appear quite similar to birds' legs.
+Therefore, the prediction by seeing a larger portion of the bird is more robust than the prediction by seeing only the leg.
 According to Ndirango et al., \cite{ndirango2019generalization} multitask learning can potentially bring improved generalization through the conditional improvement in loss function values.
 Fig. \ref{Chart}(a) presents several possible combinations of multitask learning.
 We perform multitask learning without freezing any layer.
 The network receives pre-trained weights from a previously trained model.
 All the parameters are changeable during the training.
 We consider only classes of the investigated dataset while testing.
 Several researchers have recently proposed improvements and new concepts in multitask learning \cite{lian2022scaling, li2023provable, ghiasi2021multi}.
 Researchers can potentially apply those approaches in the future to achieve superior performance and to perform more detailed analyses.

 Fig. \ref{Cluster} presents two rough diagram visualizations to explain potential generalization improvement in multitask learning.
 Deep learning models have a large number of parameters.
 A few training samples do not generalize parameters.
 The decision boundary in traditional learning, shown in Fig. \ref{Cluster} (a) becomes overfitted.
 A slight variation in test data can potentially result in very low accuracy.
 The decision boundary in multitask learning can potentially be more generalized than the traditional one.
 In Fig. \ref{Cluster}(b), a proper decision boundary is depicted by a green contour.
 The Grey contour represents a decision boundary where the model is facing an underfit issue.